 Writing is a difficult medium to learn.
-For instance, did you know that there are different types of writing?
+Did you know that there are different types of writing?

 However, these types of writing may be found in every narrative you read, including the newspaper!
 Poetry and science fiction are two examples of different types of writing.

-Today, we’ll look at the different types of writing into which any written work can fall.
+Today, we’ll look at the types of writing into which any written work can fall.

 Understanding these different types of writing, what they entail, and how they interact will help you write more successfully, regardless of genre.

-Since writing a story that immerses the reader in the story’s environment necessitates a wide range of abilities.
-To transmit a story to the reader, you’ll need a lot of imagination and writing skills.
+Writing a story that immerses the reader in the story’s environment necessitates a wide range of abilities.
+You’ll need a lot of imagination and writing skills to transmit a story to the reader.

-In narrative writing, the writer creates a large number of fictional characters and tells a story about their lives.
+In narrative writing, the writer creates many fictional characters and tells a story about their lives.

-Typically, stories are told from the perspective of a single character, which is referred to as first-person narration.
+Typically, stories are told from a single character’s perspective, referred to as first-person narration.
 This category includes all novels, poems, short tales, biographies, and autobiographies.

-The entire narrative is a solution to the simple and minor inquiry, “What happened then?.”
-A character in narrative writing always tells a story or an event from his or her point of view.
+The entire narrative is a solution to the simple and minor inquiry, “What happened then?”
+In narrative writing, a character always tells a story or an event from his or her point of view.

-Sometimes a narrative’s ending is certain, while other times, the author leaves the story open-ended.
+Sometimes, a narrative’s ending is certain, while the author leaves the story open-ended at other times.
 There are two reasons why a story should end with an open conclusion.

 There are several examples of narrative writing that transports the reader into the world of the story.
 Harry Potter is one of them.
 It is a seven-book series.